 English too, just like reasoning, was out of the world.
 There were questions on vocabulary, some questions on the conjunction of two or more sentences, a missing sentence in a paragraph.
 These were some types of questions that were absent last year of other exams.

 3. Prepare yourself for the worst, so that you don’t lose it all when you find a tough question.
-Never count how many hours you’ve to study or you studied.
+Never count how many hours you’ve to study or study.
 You should focus on quality rather than quantity.
-Set realistic targets, short term and long term.
-Short term is daily and weekly, long term is monthly.
+Set realistic targets, short-term and long-term.
+Short-term is daily and weekly, long term is monthly.

-Though I couldn’t make it to the final merit list in SBI PO 2015 by just 2 marks, I surely gained something out of that experience.
+Though I couldn’t make it to the final merit list in SBI PO 2015 by just 2 marks, I surely gained something from that experience.
 I was confident that I’d surely clear it, but alas!
 The biggest thing I learned was never to be complacent.

 Hope my experiences help you in your Banking journey.
 Here’s wishing you all the best for all your exams!